Capture of Malacca (1511): City

-Malacca was founded at the beginning of the 15th century with all trade between China and India passing through the city.
-As a result of its ideal position, the city harboured many communities of merchants which included Arabians, Persians, Turks, Armenians, Birmanese, Bengali, Siamese, Peguans, and Luzonians, the four most influential being the Muslim Gujaratis and Javanese, Hindus from the Coromandel Coast, and Chinese.
+Malacca was founded at the start of the 15th century with all trade between China and India passing through the city.
+As a result of its ideal position, the city harboured many communities of merchants which included Arabs, Persians, Turks, Armenians, Birmanese, Bengali, Siamese, Peguans, and Luzonians, the four most influential being the Muslim Gujaratis and Javanese, Hindus from the Coromandel Coast, and Chinese.
 According to the Portuguese apothecary Tomé Pires, who lived in Malacca between 1512 and 1514, as many as 84 dialects were spoken in Malacca.
 The Portuguese factor Rui de Araújo said it had 10,000 homes.
 While Albuquerque estimated a population of 100,000, modern estimates place the population of the city at about 40,000.
 Damião de Góis estimated a lower population of 30,000.
 Malacca kept a group of captured cannibals from Daru (Note: The kingdom of Aru in Sumatra.
 Duarte Barbosa mentioned Ara, Aru, and Haru.
 Ramusio recorded Auru, while Ribero's map mentioned Recandaru.) to whom the perpetrators of serious crimes were fed.

 The city however was built on swampy grounds and surrounded by inhospitable tropical forest, and needed to import everything for its sustenance, such as vital rice, supplied by the Javanese.
-To supply its population, Malacca used at least 100 junks which annually imported rice from various locations: About 50–60 junks from Java, 30 from Siam, and 20 from Pegu.
+To supply its population, Malacca used at least 100 junks which annually imported rice from various locations: about 50–60 junks from Java, 30 from Siam, and 20 from Pegu.
 Malacca was mainly a trading city without any substantial agricultural hinterlands.
 Ma Huan noted in the prior century: "All is sandy, saltish land.
 The climate is hot by day, cold by night.
 The fields are infertile and the crops poor; (and) the people seldom practice agriculture".

 Malacca had about 10,000 buildings but most of them were made of straw, and only about 500 were made from adobe.
 They also lacked proper fortifications.
 Malacca had no wall except for bamboo stockades that were erected for temporary defense.
 This type of city was similar to Johor, Brunei, and Aceh.
 The richer merchants kept their trade goods by storing them in a gedong (godown) or stone warehouse, which were built partly below ground level.
-Ma Huan wrote:Whenever the treasure-ships of the Middle Kingdom (China) arrived there, they at once erected a line of stockading, like a city-wall, and set up towers for the watch-drums at four gates; at night they had patrols of police carrying bells; inside, again, they erected a second stockade, like a small city-wall, (within which) they constructed warehouses and granaries; (and) all the money and provisions were stored in them.
+Ma Huan wrote:Whenever the treasure-ships of the Middle Kingdom (China) arrived there, they at once erected a line of stockading, like a city-wall, and set up towers for the watch-drums at four gates; at night they had patrols of police carrying bells; inside, again, they erected a second stockade, like a small city-wall, (within which) they constructed warehouses and granaries; (and) all the money and provisions were stored in them.According to Brás de Albuquerque, the son of Afonso de Albuquerque: